Skip to main content

 • Back and pelvic pain.

 Physical therapists can develop or adjust a personalized treatment program during pregnancy and after birth.
-They also can address any physical problems the occur as a result of pregnancy.
-This treatment plan can help to reduce pain and muscle, bone, and joint problems if experienced.
+This treatment plan can help reduce pain.
+It also can help relieve muscle, bone, and joint problems if experienced.

 Physical therapist treatment may include:

 • Exercises.
-Exercises that focus on the heart (cardiovascular) and muscular systems can be very beneficial.
-Swimming is especially excellent for the aerobic benefits, and the water helps support the baby and takes the pressure off your back and joints.
-Similarly, Kegel exercises can help you build the pelvis muscles essential to pregnancy, labor, and delivery.
+Exercises focusing on the heart (cardiovascular) and muscular systems can benefit you during pregnancy.
+Swimming is especially excellent.
+It offers aerobic benefits, and the water helps support the baby, taking the pressure off your back and joints.
+Similarly, Kegel exercises can help you build the pelvic muscles essential to pregnancy, labor, and delivery.
 Walking or running are also beneficial.
-Be sure to consult with your physical therapist before starting a program to learn the exercises that are right for you.
+Be sure to consult with your physical therapist before starting a program to learn the best exercises for you.

 • Stretches.
 Regular stretching can help you build strength in your joints and muscles.
-There are many yoga poses that you can practice to reduce pain, build your strength and endurance, and help you relax.
+There are many yoga poses that you can practice to reduce pain and build strength and endurance.
+Yoga stretches also can help you relax to prepare for labor and birth.

 Physical therapists are movement experts.
 They improve quality of life through hands-on care, patient education, and prescribed movement.
 You can contact a physical therapist directly for an evaluation.
 To find a physical therapist in your area, visit Find a PT.